-9.4.4 Bailie Gate Industrial Estate is identified as employment land in the Local Plan (Policy PC1), which specifies that a flexible approach will be adopted allowing a diverse range of employment uses.
+7.4.4 Bailie Gate Industrial Estate is identified as employment land in the Local Plan (Policy PC1), which specifies that a flexible approach will be adopted allowing a diverse range of employment uses.
 Land is allocated through the Policy RA1 of the adopted Local Plan (and currently proposed in the emerging Dorset Council Local Plan) to extend the Bailie Gate Industrial Estate to provide further employment in Sturminster Marshall.
+The area is also shown as having high ecological potential, and therefore if harm cannot be avoided, must include mitigation measures and if necessary off-site compensation through the improvement of the wider ecological networks in the area (see Policy SMNP7),

-Figure 19: Bailie Gate Industrial Estate extension
+Figure 19.
+Bailie Gate Industrial Estate extension